Last updated on August 18th, 2023 at 06:27 amJump to Recipe

 How to make loaded Mashed Potato Casserole?

 - Boil the potatoes: In a large pot, add some cold water.
-Bring to boil over medium-high heat.
+Bring to a boil over medium-high heat.
 Then, add some salt and the spuds.
 Let the spuds boil until they become tender after about 15 to 20 minutes.
 Then, drain.

 - Mash the spuds: Using a potato masher or electric mixer, mash the spuds to have an even consistency.
 Then, put them back in the pot.